 For the persuasive speech, your task is to advocate for action appropriate to the topic - in other words, ask your audience to get involved or do something for or about it.
 Several different kinds of examples are provided below for how to approach these assignments.
-Make sure the goal is reasonable for your audience.
+Make sure the goal is specific and reasonable for your audience.
+(And remember, persuasion isn't necessary if your audience already agrees with you or is already doing what you want them to.)

 You can use some of the same information/research/resources in both speeches, but you should treat each presentation separately.
-(Don't assume your audience remembers everything, or anything, from your informative speech when you give your persuasive speech.)
+Don't assume your audience remembers everything, or anything, from your informative speech when you give your persuasive speech.
+SEE EXAMPLES BELOW